-UseMexPostCodes are both FALSE. or are not in the INI, the default U.S.

-UseStreets= (with PCMILER/Streets data only)

-TRUE FALSE Should street-level (T) or highway-only (F) routing be used when stops are city names or postal codes.
-Default = False

-LatLonFormatDecima TRUE 1=

-Pertains to the function

-PCMSAddressToLatLong(), causing the function to return lat/longs in decimal degrees (e.g. 40.348848N,74.662703W).
-When this line is not included in the .INI or is included but =FALSE, the function returns degrees, minutes, seconds (e.g.

-0402056N,0743946W).

-Default = False (Note: when this line is

-not present, default = false)

-UseNLAbbrevInMX= TRUE

-When set to TRUE, the "NL"

-abbreviation geocodes to Nuevo Leon in

-Mexico.
-Default=False

-UseOverlapIcon= TRUE

-Should overlap icons be used when pins

-overlap.
-Default=True

-UseOverlapCount= TRUE

-Place pin count in overlap icon (e.g. an icon representing three overlapping pins will have a "3" text label).

-Default=True

-CountryAbbrevType= FIPS

-ISO2 ISO3 GENC2 GENC3 For PCMILER|Worldwide, this option sets the country code format that will be accepted when using city name/country abbreviations as locations in regions other than North America.
+UseMexPostCodes= TRUE FALSE When set to TRUE, if a 5-digit postal code might be a U.S. or a Mexican code, the Mexican code will be used.
+Default = False NOTE: If UseUSPostCodes and UseMexPostCodes are both FALSE, or are not in the INI, the default U.S. code will be used.
+UseStreets= (with PCMILER/Streets data only) TRUE FALSE Should street-level (T) or highway-only (F) routing be used when stops are city names or postal codes.
+Default = False LatLonFormatDecima 1= TRUE FALSE Pertains to the function PCMSAddressToLatLong(), causing the function to return lat/longs in decimal degrees (e.g. 40.348848N,74.662703W).
+When this line is not included in the .INI or is included but =FALSE, the function returns degrees, minutes, seconds (e.g. 0402056N,0743946W).
+Default = False (Note: when this line is not present, default = false) UseNLAbbrevInMX= TRUE FALSE When set to TRUE, the "NL" abbreviation geocodes to Nuevo Leon in Mexico.
+Default=False UseOverlapIcon= TRUE FALSE Should overlap icons be used when pins overlap.
+Default=True UseOverlapCount= TRUE FALSE Place pin count in overlap icon (e.g. an icon representing three overlapping pins will have a "3" text label).
+Default=True CountryAbbrevType= FIPS ISO2 ISO3 GENC2 GENC3 For PCMILER Worldwide, this option sets the country code format that will be accepted when using city name/country abbreviations as locations in regions other than North America.
 Default = FIPS